What Are Emotionally Traumatized Cat Symptoms -And How To Help?

 1. Aggressive Behaviour

-Traumatised cats can become aggressive.
-This is commonly true when a cat has experienced maltreatment in the past.
-In order to defend themselves, many cats who live in a hostile environment may attack their assailants.
+In order to defend themselves, many cats who live in hostile environments may attack their assailants.
 Even if your cat is currently in a safe environment, this aggressive behaviour can still continue.

 2. Unexpected Mood Swings